Design Guide

 Built-In Wall Lockers

 When floor space is constrained, built-in wall lockers integrate directly into the architecture — flush with the surrounding surface or set into the wall cavity.
-They achieve the storage density of a full locker bank without any floor footprint, and with the right finish, they disappear entirely into the design or become its defining feature.
+Full storage density, no floor footprint, and with the right finish, they become the defining feature of the space.

-Built-in installations are common in reception areas, corridors, touchdown zones, and amenity floors — anywhere the design intent is clean and architectural.
-They're also frequently specified in renovation projects where the goal is to add locker capacity without changing the spatial character of the floor.
+Built-in installations are common in reception areas, corridors, touchdown zones, and amenity floors.
+They're frequently specified in renovation projects where the goal is to add locker capacity without changing the spatial character of the floor.

 • Full flush integration with surrounding wall finish